progit-fr/progit/figures-source/README.markdown

 Some figures in the book were extracted from the source graffle file and transformed into SVG.
 The transformation was not pixel-exact however.
 Obviously,the figures which represent screenshots are not transformed into SVG.
 Some SVG files do not need translation at all, but are included to maintain a uniform style in the figures.

 SVG is a vector image format built as a XML-dialect.
-It is thus totally editable and translatable with a simple text editor.
+Thus it is totally editable and translatable with a simple text editor.
 In these files, not only are the text translables, but if you need it, you can change the shapes as well, for instance make them longer to cope with translation lengthenings.

 To make the translated SVG files consumable by the pdf and ebook toolchains, you need to convert them to `png` and `pdf`.
-The tool chosen in the convert.sh script uses [Inkscape](http://www.inkscape.org) for these transtyping.
+The tool chosen in the `convert.sh` script is [Inkscape](http://www.inkscape.org) for these transtyping.

 # How to try localization #